Artificial Grass Quotes

 8 minutes read

-• Using artificial grass underlay is advantageous
+• The best artificial grass underlay for you

 Artificial grass is meant to be comfortable underfoot, with a spongy texture that absorbs shocks and allows for drainage.
 In most instances, even before you can lay a fake lawn, you need a suitable base for it to sit on.
-So is concrete a suitable sub-base?
-It can be, but to provide the best surface for your fake lawn, it’s best to use artificial grass underlay with it.
+So, is concrete a suitable sub-base?
+It can be, but to provide the best surface for your fake lawn, it’s helpful to use artificial grass underlay with it.

 Grass growing through cracks in concrete